jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 }</script>
 </figure>

 When zoomed into the PNG, you can see the effects of the palette reduction.
 The WebP is getting blurry, and suffers from some colour noise.

-The AVIF look similar to the WebP, but at a much smaller size.
+The AVIF looks similar to the WebP, but at a much smaller size.
 Interestingly, the AVIF just kinda gives up drawing the bonnet, but it's hardly noticeable when it's zoomed out.

-## At the same size
+## At equal sizes

-As always, just for giggles, let's push the other formats down to the size of the AVIF:
+As always, let's push the other formats down to the size of the AVIF:

 <figure class="full-figure max-figure">
 <script type="component">{